 Exploring Ames Limestone

-The first place I got to see the limestone up close was in Frick Park.
-While there are several locations in which to find it, I have yet to find one with exposed rocks.
+The first place I saw the limestone up close was in Frick Park.
+While there are several locations to find it, I have yet to find one with exposed rocks.
 I’ve done online searches for Ames Limestone and have often landed on the Sedimentation in Western Pennsylvania page, an old Pitt Geology web resource.

 Following their directions, I quickly found two sets of outcrops.
-I could not find the hard ledge in the stream bed as mentioned.
-However, it appears there has been a lot of erosion in the stream bed, and there were several blocks of either sandstone or limestone along the creek.
+As mentioned, I could not find the hard ledge in the stream bed.
+However, there appears to be a lot of erosion in the stream bed, and there were several blocks of sandstone or limestone along the creek.

 I did not bring a hammer or chisel.
-While reading online, I quickly found out that you are not allowed to be busting up rocks in Frick Park.
-However, it was nice to finally see it up close.
+Quickly I learned that you are not allowed to work on rocks in Frick Park.
+However, it was nice to see it up close finally.

 More Information about the Ames

-- Paleoenvironments of the Upper Pennsylvanian Ames Limestone and associated rocks hear Pittsburgh, Pennsylvania – GeoScienceWorld [Subscription Required]
+- Paleoenvironments of the Upper Pennsylvanian Ames Limestone and associated rocks near Pittsburgh, Pennsylvania – GeoScienceWorld [Subscription Required]

 - Pennsylvania and Ohio Shape Files